KishorJena/react-native-whatsapp-stickers-animated/README.md

 `$ yarn add react-native-wa-stickers-animated`

+This package is modified version of react-native-whatsapp-sticker-dyanamic.
+Wait for me to update README.md for animated stickers. peace!!

 ## Integration

 For React Native versions < 0.60 use version 1.+ of this library and checkout the corresponding README file.